-- 44 Objectives: - to determine if benefits or detriments are greater, considering remedial actions proposed - to weigh up the benefits and detriments, where appropriate. - The Ministry will assess whether the airline agreement improves the lives of the New Zealand public.
-In doing so, the Ministry considers the relevant benefits and detriments to determine whether the airline agreement increases or decreases public value for New Zealand relative to the counterfactual. - 46 'Assessment by airline agreement type' provides further details on the level of assessment that the applicants are expected to submit for each type of airline agreement.
+- 55 Objectives: - to determine if benefits or detriments are greater, considering conditions proposed (if appropriate) - to weigh up the benefits and detriments, where appropriate. - 56 The Ministry will assess whether the cooperation agreement delivers net benefits to the New Zealand public.
+In doing so, the Ministry considers the relevant benefits and detriments to determine whether the cooperation agreement increases or decreases public value for New Zealand relative to the counterfactual.

+Assessments are proportionate to the type of cooperation agreement.

+57 'Assessment by cooperation agreement type' provides further details on the level of assessment that the applicants are expected to submit for each type of cooperation agreement.

-Assessment by airline agreement type
+Assessment by cooperation agreement type

-- The level of assessment varies depending on how much the airline agreement changes the structure of the relevant markets.
-This ensures that assessments are proportionate.
-More substantial changes to market structure occur with deeper levels of cooperation between the applicants.
-The depth of cooperation in airline agreements can be broadly categorised into three levels of agreement: - limited cooperation on specific routes: interline or frequent flyer programme and lounge access - additional cooperation to expand the network: code-sharing agreements or direct coordination - merger-like integration: revenue sharing or metal neutral. - This section outlines how we apply the assessment framework to each type of airline agreement.
+- 58 In general, the level of assessment can vary depending on how much the cooperation agreement changes the structure of the relevant markets.
+This enables proportionate assessments.
+The depth of cooperation in cooperation agreements can be broadly categorised into three levels of agreement: - limited cooperation on specific routes: interline or frequent flyer programme and lounge access - additional cooperation to expand the network: code-sharing agreements or direct coordination - merger-like integration: revenue sharing or metal neutral. - 59 This section outlines how we apply the assessment framework to each type of cooperation agreement.
+The Ministry encourages applicants to discuss information, data and assessment expectations with the Ministry at the earliest opportunity.
+Each assessment is undertaken on a case-by-case basis more information may be required than indicated below.